 - Mutual Funds: This form of investment enables a class of people to lump all their money together and get it managed professionally, with an already determined objective for investment.
 This way of investing money is very popular since it is cost-efficient, sound regulation, professional management and risk- diversification.
 One can get a small amount of money invested in any mutual fund.
 There are different types of thematic and general mutual funds available in the market and their return and risk policies differ accordingly.

 - Deposits: Investment in post- office or bank deposits is the commonly used method to secure surplus funds.
 These deposits can be found at the low end of the spectrum of risk-return.
 They earn interest over a net amount of time.
 They usually range from 30 days to 5 years and they are issued by post offices and banks.

-- Bonds: They have established a mode of income that is issued with the objective of raising capital.
+- Bonds: They are established mode of income that are issued with the objective of raising capital.
 Both private entities, such as companies, financial institutions, Local or State or Central Government and other Governmental Institutions make use of these instruments as a method of accumulating funds.
 These are also issued by Government and the lowest risk is attached with such government bonds but could provide fair returns.

 - Cash Equivalents: There are highly liquid in nature and are a relatively safe investment option.
 Money market funds and treasury bills are the types of cash equivalents.

 - Real Estate: Appreciation of property makes real estate a good investment options.
 Since the cost of land is ever-increasing, the real state has appeared as one of the profitable ventures for investment.